 Explore your opportunities

 Learn about graduate education opportunities available at K-State Olathe and the university at large.
-Develop your story to find more – more opportunity, more money, more job security.
-Make 2014 the year that you enrich your expertise and advance your career by "going back!"
-9 a.m. to 2 p.m., Lobby.
+Make 2016 the year that you establish your roots at K-State!
+9 a.m. to 2 p.m., Bistro.

 So, you’re going to college?